TobiasPSP/doneland_sources/Tools/Software/EspHome/Introduction/Manual Provisioning/README.md

     <img src="images/1_ada_s2.png" width="100%" height="100%" />

 3. Select the microcontroller in the dialog, and click *Connect*.
+If the tool reports that *no compatible device* was found, make sure you *enabled the firmware upload mode* on the microcontroller: hold its *boot* button while you press its *reset* button.

-Once connected, in the lower part of the window, click *Erase* to erase the memory.
+4. Once connected, in the lower part of the window, click *Erase* to erase the memory.
 This may take a few seconds, and there are no progress indicators.
 The black terminal window tells you when the erase process has completed.

     <img src="images/2_erase_s2.png" width="100%" height="100%" />

-4. Click the top-most *Choose file* button, then select the *firmware file* you created and downloaded.
+5. Click the top-most *Choose file* button, then select the *firmware file* you created and downloaded.
 Click *Program*.

     <img src="images/3_ada_s2_program.png" width="100%" height="100%" />
-5. The firmware is transferred to your microcontroller.
+6. The firmware is transferred to your microcontroller.
 A progress bar shows the status.

     <img src="images/4_ada_s2_progress.png" width="100%" height="100%" />

-6. Once the firmware has been transferred, press the *reset* button on your microcontroller board to make sure it boots from the newly uploaded *firmware*.
+7. Once the firmware has been transferred, click *Disconnect*, and **only then** press the *reset* button on your microcontroller board to make sure it boots from the newly uploaded *firmware*.

-## What's Next
+## Configure WiFi Access
 If you used the default provisioning firmware that you downloaded from *esphome.io*, the device does not yet know how to connect to your *WiFi*.
 You need to tell the device the *WiFi SSID* and *WiFi password* before it can go online and be discovered by *ESPHome*.

 Part of the default *ESPHome* provisioning firmware is *improv_serial* (*improv* via *BLE* is not available with the *ESP32 S2* as it does not support *bluetooth*).